mkmills-chai/weather-checker/README.md

-# 🌦️ Weather Checker CLI – Open-Meteo API Project
+#Weather Checker CLI – Open-Meteo API Project

 This is a Python project that fetches and displays real-time weather information for any city using the [Open-Meteo API](https://open-meteo.com/) and geocoding from the `geopy` library.